jxa/pivotal-tracker/README.md

 It is designed to give most of the functionality that is important to a developer.
 It is not an attempt to replace every feature of the web interface.

+## Installation

+You can install via [marmalade](http://marmalade-repo.org/packages/pivotal-tracker) or by cloning the repo.

 ## Initial Setup

 Before using the tracker you must customize your pivotal API key.